Answering Humanist's Accusations Against the Bible

 Or who stretched the line on it?

-Job is being asked to make known his knowledge of the initial stages of the creation of the world as though he were the primordial man who had witnessed the laying of the earth's foundation.
+God is talking about FULLY KNOWING the inner structure of the created order.
+Job is being asked to make known his knowledge of the initial stages of the creation of the world as though he were the primordial man who had witnessed the laying of the earth's foundation1.
 What God is talking about is FULLY KNOWING the inner structure of the created order.

-What is this ("inner structure") referring to?
-The establishment of time (God created time) and what we refer to as the Laws of Nature, the Laws of Logic, and other foundational "laws."
-You might call these the principles of how things function.
-They are the foundations (notice it is plural) the earth was established on when it was created.
+What is does "inner structure of the created order" mean?
+These are the underlying things that God created first, and on which the entire universe is based.
+They include God creating time and space.
+They also include what we refer to as the Laws of Nature, the Laws of Logic, and other foundational "laws."
+You might call these “laws” the principles God established for how His universe would run.
+They are the foundation on which the earth was established when it was created.

-Psalm 104 is saying nothing about the earth not physically moving through space.
+Psalm 104 says nothing about the earth not physically moving through space.
 It says nothing about the earth being at the center of the universe.
-To use any of these verses to support
+To use any of these verses to support geocentricity is a misuse of scripture.

 This is also true in science.
 Scientists believed the geocentric model of the universe proposed by Aristotle (384-322 B.C.) and refined by Claudius Ptolemy (A.D.
-90168) up until the time of Copernicus... and after.
-They fiercely fought the Copernican heliocentric model until overwhelmed with evidence.
+90–168) up until the time of Copernicus in the 16th century... and even for centuries after that.
+Scientists fiercely fought the Copernican heliocentric model until overwhelmed with evidence.

-Conclusion: The reference Bible verses are not about geocentricity.
-There is nothing in the Bible that supports geocentricism.
+Conclusion: TThe Bible verses the humanists reference are not about geocentricity.
+There is nothing in the Bible that supports geocentrisim.
 This is a strawman argument.

 The prophecy at Revelation 1:7 was a basis for his conclusion.
 It states that when Christ returns, every eye shall see him.
 Cosmas reasoned that if the earth were round, people on the other side would not see Christs second coming.